whaynes/STCW23/jekyll/assessments/Common/SCRB-3.md

 ### Condition

-{{ "Using an engine in an open or enclosed survival craft, or in the laboratory." | markdownify }}
+Using an engine in an open or enclosed survival craft, or in the laboratory.

 ### Performance requirement